prevwong/craft.js/packages/docs/docs/api/NodeHelpers.md

 ### isLinkedNode
 <Badge type="function" noMargin={true} />

-Check if a given Node is linked to the parent Node via an arbitary id
+Check if a given Node is linked to the parent Node via an arbitrary id

 #### Returns
 <API items={[